Powerlearnproject/se-day1-assignment-Joy-mwangi/README.md

 - Accumulated Technical Debt: Quick fixes or inefficient solutions can create long-term challenges, making future development and maintenance more difficult.

 To address these challenges, teams can focus on clear communication, adopt agile development practices, prioritize tasks effectively, and continuously review project objectives and schedules.

+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+- Unit Testing: Evaluating individual software components or modules in isolation.
+- Integration Testing: Assessing how different components or subsystems interact with each other.
+- System Testing: Examining the complete software system to ensure it functions as intended.
+- Acceptance Testing: Verifying that the software aligns with user requirements and expectations.

+Significance: Implementing practices like code reviews, automated tests, and continuous integration helps detect and resolve issues early in development, ensuring a more reliable and high-quality software product.

 #Part 2: Introduction to AI and Prompt Engineering